Shephard177/Scripts/README.md

-# Pen-testing-Tools
+# Prompt-config
-This is an automation script that will download all the pen-testing tools I commonly use.
+This is an automation script that will configure the terminal to display the date,time and username.